How well do you know your guitars?

 Maestro

 Affordable price but no compromise in quality.
-Even the Maestro SD1 for beginners produce great sounds.
+Even the Maestro SD1 for beginners produces great sounds.

 And you wouldn’t have thought this was a Singapore-based company.
 It makes classical guitars, steel-string acoustic guitars and ukeleles.
 Maestra Guitars is said to be the only guitar company today that owns its own production facilities and have a claimed 100% control in the whole manufacturing process.